lbycdy/Siamese-RBM/INSTALL.md

 # Installation

-This document contains detailed instructions for installing dependencies for SiamBAN.
+This document contains detailed instructions for installing dependencies for Siamese-RBM.
 We recommand using the [install.sh](install.sh).
-The code is tested on an Ubuntu 18.04 system with Nvidia GPU (We recommand 1080TI / TITAN V).
+The code is tested on an Ubuntu 18.04 system with Nvidia GPU (We recommand 3090TI / TITAN V).

 ### Requirments
 * Conda with Python 3.7